mlaib/MFDFA/README.md

-# MFDFA: MultiFractal Detrended Fluctuation Analysis for Time Series
+## MFDFA: MultiFractal Detrended Fluctuation Analysis for Time Series
 Applies the MultiFractal Detrended Fluctuation Analysis (MFDFA) to time series.
 The package contains some suggestion plot of the MFDFA results.

+The MFDFA R library is now available on CRAN.
+Further update will be added soon.

 #### Version
 1.0